-Running a restaurant is no easy feat.
-It requires an incredible amount of blood, sweat, and tears to get it up and running, and then the real work starts.
+Running a restaurant is incredibly hard.
+They have one of the highest failure rates in business, and it requires an incredible amount of blood, sweat, and tears to get it up and running.
+Then the real work starts.
 Once your doors open, the entire job is keeping them open - and that’s nearly impossible without the proper tools.
 So today, Cuboh felt it was time to put together a short crash course in crucial restaurant KPIs and statistics.

 Let’s dive right in, shall we?

 Let’s start with the true basics - what is a KPI?
 Key Performance Indicators (KPIs) are sets of data used to measure the success of your business concerning its goals.
 They need to be well-defined, created with real data, monitored constantly, and clearly established with your staff.